 For the reasons mentioned above and more, people seem to enjoy taking on the responsibility of teaching others.
 In an effort to take advantage of this tendency, below are a couple of pointers to aid you in understanding why this tendency exists.

-The Adoption of Responsibility / A Feeling of Usefulness
+The Assignment of Responsibility / A Feeling of Usefulness

 Assuming a student role can be anything from simply asking for advice, to asking someone to mentor you for a whole summer.
 What you do when you assume a student role, is encourage a semi voluntary adoption of responsibility in your “teacher’s” mind.